silas/node-papi/README.md

 Arguments

  * request (Object): request options
+ * callback...
+(Function&lt;ctx, next&gt;): middleware functions that can mutate `ctx.err` or `ctx.res`.
+Call `next` without arguments to continue execution, `next(err)` to break with an error, or `next(false, arguments...)` to trigger the final callback with the given arguments.
  * callback (Function&lt;err, res&gt;): request callback function.
-You should not assume a final callback exists when creating client libraries.
+You should not assume this callback exists when creating client libraries.

 Request